Launching a Hawaii Startup

 The most popular social media platforms include Facebook, YouTube, Instagram, TikTok, Snapchat, Twitter, LinkedIn, and Pinterest.
 However, additional platforms such as Yelp, Reddit, and Quora all have large followings of niche users.
 The social media platforms and strategy you choose to establish your startup will depend on the nature of your product or service and your target consumers.

-To learn more about establishing your Hawaii startup’s presence on social media, feel free to read our Social Media Guide for Small Businesses.
+To learn more about establishing your Hawaii startup’s presence on social media, feel free to read our guide, How to Improve Your Startup's Social Media Strategy.

 Distribute Press Releases

 A press release is an official statement by your company written by you and distributed to the press to provide public knowledge and promote your Hawaii business and brand.